armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 - [ ] If you are running multiple Clouddriver instances, you have a running Redis instance.
 The Agent uses Redis to coordinate between Clouddriver replicas.
 - [ ] You have an additional cluster to serve as your deployment target cluster.

-## Register your Spinnaker Instance
+## Register your Spinnaker instance
 Register your Armory Enterprise deployment so that it can communicate with Armory services.

 1. Get your registration link from Armory